« Back

 Magic Sensitivity

 You are often able to identify a place or object as magical.
-However, your sensitivity makes you more susceptible to magical effects: subtract your Magic Sensitivity score from all magic resistance rolls you make.
+However, your sensitivity makes you more susceptible to magical effects: subtract your Magic Sensitivity score from your Magic Resistance.
 Choosing this Virtue confers the Ability Magic Sensitivity 1.

 Learn from Mistakes